What is the Full Form of IPO?

 - It helps raise the funds because a large number of the public will invest in the company by buying shares.

 - It increases its reputation, brand reputation, and market opportunity because more people will know about it.

 - It helps in getting the loan with lesser interest costs.

-- It increases the liquidity because any time shareholders can sell their shares, management/promoters can also sell their shares easily.
+- It increases the liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. because any time shareholders can sell their shares, management/promoters can also quickly sell their shares.

-- It attracts employees also and they will also get motivated.
+- It attracts employees also, and they will also get motivated.

-Things to Remember Before Investing in IPO
+Things to Remember Before Investing in an IPO

 - What are the company product and consumption capacity of that product?

 - What is the market share of the company?

 Now that we understand the intricacies of IPOs and IPO results, let us also understand the practicality of the concept through the examples below.